Apply for a Temporary Event Notice (TEN)

 We must receive these copies at least 10 clear working days before the event is to take place in order for us to issue a Standard TEN.
 If we do not receive the copies within the 10 day deadline, we can accept them up to five clear working days before the event, but no later.
 This will be classed as a Late TEN.

-Please note: In addition, one copy must be sent to Merseyside Police Licensing Unit, Walton Lane Police Station, Walton Lane, L4 8RR and another to the Environmental Protection Unit, Public Protection Business Unit, Liverpool City Council, Regeneration, Municipal Buildings, Dale Street, Liverpool, L2 2DH.
+Please note: In addition, one copy must be sent to Merseyside Police Licensing Unit, Walton Lane Police Station, Walton Lane, L4 8RR and another to the Environmental Protection Unit, Cunard Buildings, Water Street, Liverpool, L3 1AH.

 Will tacit consent apply?